kubeflow/examples/mnist/README.md

 To use this service account we perform the following steps

-  1. Mount the secret into the pod
+  1. Mount the secret `user-gcp-sa` into the pod and configure the mount path of the secret.
        ```
-       ks param set --env=${KSENV} train secret user-gcp-sa=/var/secrets
+       kustomize edit add configmap mnist-map-gcs --from-literal=secretName=user-gcp-sa
+       kustomize edit add configmap mnist-map-gcs --from-literal=secretMountPath=/var/secrets
        ```

      * Note: ensure your envrionment is pointed at the same `kubeflow` namespace as the `user-gcp-sa` secret
-     * Setting this ksonnet parameter causes a volumeMount and volume to be added to your TFJob
-     * To see this you can run `ks show ${KSENV} -c train`

-     * The output should now include a volumeMount and volume section
+  2. Next we need to set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` so that our code knows where to look for the service account key.

      ```
-        apiVersion: kubeflow.org/v1beta1
-        kind: TFJob
-        metadata:
-          ...
-        spec:
-          tfReplicaSpecs:
-            Chief:
-              ...
-              template:
-                ...
-                spec:
-                  containers:
-                  - command:
-                    ...
-                    volumeMounts:
-                    - mountPath: /var/secrets
-                      name: user-gcp-sa
-                      readOnly: true
-                    ...
-                  volumes:
-                  - name: user-gcp-sa
-                    secret:
-                      secretName: user-gcp-sa
-                  ...
+     kustomize edit add configmap mnist-map-gcs --from-literal=GOOGLE_APPLICATION_CREDENTIALS=/var/secrets/user-gcp-sa.json
      ```

-  1. Next we need to set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` so that our code knows where to look for the service account key.

-     ```
-     ks param set --env=${KSENV} train envVariables GOOGLE_APPLICATION_CREDENTIALS=/var/secrets/user-gcp-sa.json
-     ```

      * If we look at the spec for our job we can see that the environment variable `GOOGLE_APPLICATION_CREDENTIALS` is set.

        ```
-        ks show ${KSENV} -c train
+        kustomize build .
        ```
        ```
         apiVersion: kubeflow.org/v1beta1